ceres-solver/ceres-solver/docs/source/modeling.rst

         }
       };

-  Then given this struct, the auto differentiated local parameterization can now be constructed as
+  Given this struct, the auto differentiated local parameterization can now be constructed as

   .. code-block:: c++